 Michael Falkner is a writer, podcaster, and photographer living in the Atlanta area.
 A Utah and Arkansas alum, a Navy submarine veteran, and an incurable science fiction geek, he has been writing, give or take, since he could hold a pencil.

-Since 2011, he has hosted The Weekly Podioplex, a movie and television news podcast on The Chronic Rift Network.
+From 2011 to 2018, he hosted The Weekly Podioplex, a movie and television news podcast on The Chronic Rift Network.
 Before then, he was a writer and producer for The Scapecast, the Parsec Award-winning podcast about Farscape.
-He has also contributed to various other podcast productions, most notably The RevCast on RevolutionSF and The Chronic Rift’s Roundtable.
+He has also contributed to various other podcast productions, most notably The RevCast on RevolutionSF, The Chronic Rift’s Roundtable, and The ESO Network.
 Michael is also a frequent panelist for the American Science Fiction Classics Track at Dragon Con, and is also one of the founding members of the Dragon Con Newbies group, which helps newcomers of the annual convention.

 Michael has been published several times, including genre essays on RevolutionSF and ForceCast.net.
 He is also the author of the Timestamps Project, a series of reviews of the long-running Doctor Who television series.

 The logos and banners used on Creative Criticality are courtesy of Denise Lhamon.
-Her excellent work, including her art and writing, can be found at Accessories Not Included.
-She can also be found on The Weekly Podioplex.
+Her excellent work, including her art and writing, can be found at Accessories Not Included and on her Instagram page.